visgl/loaders.gl/docs/README.md

 ## Support

-loaders.gl are part of the vis.gl framework ecosystem, and were mainly created to support various frameworks and apps within these frameworks.
+loaders.gl is part of the vis.gl framework ecosystem, and was mainly created to support various frameworks and apps within these frameworks such as luma.gl and deck.gl, but is intentionally designed in a framework-agnostic way.

 ## Contributions

 Warmly welcomed, as long as they are reasonably aligned with the goals and principles outlined above.
+PRs and discussions around making loaders.gl more generally useful to non-vis.gl are welcome.